 This author is also researcher and forensic analyst and independently came to the same conclusions as Buffon and Boskovic.

-The gravity bet unites the work of Buffon and Boskovic and adds this author's factor of direction.
+The gravity bet mathematically unites the work of Buffon and Boskovic.
+This author adds the factor of direction.
 This delivers the gravity bet.

 The perceived cross dimension of "width" simply doesn't exist relative to randomness and gravity.
 Relative to gravity, relative "width" is simply just relative pi (that is: relative 1/4 pi multiplied by 4) in rotation.
 That is: relative to serial random measurements, the dimension of "width" is just a mathematical average ...just a perception.